Battle of Huaqui: Consequences

-At the same time, on June 20, 1811 a revolution that was previously prepared, started in Perú.
-Their leader Francisco Antonio De Zela had agreed with the Argentine troops that while he started the revolution in Tacna, the Argentine army would advance towards Peru to initiate the liberation campaign on that country, but the defeat at Huaqui stopped the plans on Peruvian territory.
+At the same time, on June 20, 1811, a revolution that was previously prepared, started in Peru.
+Their leader Francisco Antonio de Zela had agreed with the Argentine troops that while he started the revolution in Tacna, the Argentine army would advance towards Peru to initiate the liberation campaign on that country, but the defeat at Huaqui stopped the plans on Peruvian territory.